 In the early days of baseball, pitchers would typically throw 80 to 89 mph fastballs, while today’s pitchers often throw upwards of 90 mph.
 Players have the technology to thank for this improvement.
-With more varied and accurate ways of analyzing pitches, players will continue to improve.
+Players will continue to improve with more varied and accurate ways of analyzing pitches.

 One of the most common ways of gathering pitch data is with advanced video cameras.
 Almost all Major League teams use a tracking system called Rapsodo that combines video with radar to measure data from the ball.
 Rapsodo can offer insights about speed, spin, and launch angle to help players and coaches see where they can develop.

-Other systems track pitchers’ body mechanics.
-From vests loaded with sensors to motion-tracking cameras, new gear can show players how to improve their form.
+Other systems track pitchers’ body mechanics, from vests loaded with sensors to the motion-tracking camera; new gear can show players how to improve their form.

 2. VR Training

-Virtual reality (VR) is disrupting the entertainment industry, but it has a lot of potential for athletes as well.
-By bringing players into a controllable virtual world, VR can increase the effectiveness of practice.
+Virtual reality (VR) is disrupting the entertainment industry, but it also has a lot of potential for athletes.
+By bringing players into a controllable virtual world, VR can increase practice effectiveness.

 Traditional practices help develop specific skills, but sometimes players have trouble translating the things they learned in training into a real game.
-When you step outside of the relative comfort of practice, it can be challenging to apply what you’ve learned.
+When you step outside of the relative comfort of practice, applying what you’ve learned can be challenging.
 VR can help change that.

 Using VR technology, coaches can insert players into an immersive virtual game.
-This immersion makes it feel more like a real match, helping players prepare more effectively.
+This immersion makes it feel like an actual match, helping players prepare more effectively.

 3. High-Tech Batting Cages

-Batting cages have been around for a while, but like baseball itself, they’re far more advanced today.
+Batting cages have been around for a while, but like baseball, they’re far more advanced today.
 Modern batting cages are more varied and more functional, offering solutions to players of all levels.

 Teams can fit batting cages into virtually any space.
-With modern designs, trainers can set one up quickly and effortlessly in a gym, ballpark or any other kind of facility.
+With modern designs, trainers can set one up quickly and effortlessly in a gym, ballpark, or any other facility.
 This convenience allows players to practice their swing wherever they are, even during a game.